Enjoying a beer

 By Moritz Kallmeyer

-Chief Brewer of Drayman’s Craftbrewery & Distillery, Silverton Pretoria, July 2006.
+Master Brewer of Drayman’s Brewery & Distillery, Silverton Pretoria, July 2006.

 Nowadays I usually only have one 500ml beer per day (got to leave space for a wee dram later the evening) and I therefore aim to maximize the pleasure of that beer.
 The enjoyment of the beer for me begins with the preparation of an elegant, appropriate glass.
 I listen for that reassuring hiss as I open the top, and then continue with the gentle pour down the side of the glass.
 I wait for the foam to subside (visually the colour, foam and bubbles all arouse the senses) then top it up to a rich dense head.

 I put it down in front of me, refraining from taking a sip right away and study the beer in quiet contemplation – the brilliancy and shades of colour, the condensation on the glass, the bubbles lazily rising up to the rich, dense, white head.
 I then bring the glass to my nose, appreciating the spicy hop bouquet and sweet malt aromas.
 Now my senses are awakened in eager anticipation for that first mouthful – which I roll around in my mouth making sure it covers all parts.
 While enjoying the beer I think about all the hard work everybody in the barley fields, at the maltsters and at the brewery has put into this beer to make it a success.